Sandia Peak Tramway

-The Sandia Peak Tramway is an aerial tramway located adjacent to Albuquerque, New Mexico.
-It stretches from the northeast edge of the city to Sandia Peak on the ridge line of the Sandia Mountains and has the world's third longest single span.
+The Sandia Peak Tramway is an aerial tramway, adjacent to Albuquerque, New Mexico, in the United States.
+It stretches from the northeast edge of the city to Sandia Peak, on the ridge line of the Sandia Mountains and has the world's third longest single span.
 It is the longest aerial tram in the Americas, and was the longest in the world from 1966 until being surpassed in 2010 by the Wings of Tatev in Armenia.

 History

-The Sandia Peak Ski Company was cofounded by balloonist Ben Abruzzo and Robert Nordhaus (father of Nobel Prize-winning economist William Nordhaus), and Nordhaus was inspired to build a tram to the ski slope after seeing other trams during a trip to Europe.
-Bell Engineering of Lucerne, Switzerland, constructed the tramway.
-Entering service on May 7, 1966, the tram makes 10,500 trips per year.
+The Sandia Peak Ski Company was founded by Ben Abruzzo (a balloonist) and Robert Nordhaus (the father of William Nordhaus, a Nobel Prize–winning economist).
+Nordhaus was inspired to build a tram to the ski slope after seeing other trams during a ski trip to Switzerland.
+Bell Engineering, of Lucerne, Switzerland, built the tramway.
+The project took over 5,000 helicopter trips, airlifting workers and materials.
+The tram cars pass over two towers, the second of which required over 2,000 helicopter trips to build.
+The tramway has carried more than 12 million passengers since its maiden voyage, on May 7, 1966.
 New tram cars were installed in 1986, and new track cables in 2009.
 New tram cars were again installed in May 2016.